BAfsharmanesh/quera_mine_problem/README.md

 ## 🧐 About <a name = "about"></a>

-The competition is about calculating the length of rocks in a  mineral exploration process.
+The competition revolves around the calculation of rock lengths in a mineral exploration process.
+You can find the competition information in the table below.

 <div align="center">